 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Can you add content from an RSS feed to a post instead of your sidebar?
-Yes, you can!
+What if you want to add content from an RSS feed to WordPress posts instead of a sidebar?

-You can easily do this using WordPress plugins.
-Search on the WordPress plugin repository for RSS Aggregator, RSS feed to post, etc.
+You can do this using plugins.
+Search inside your ’Add Plugins’ section (Plugins > Add New) for RSS Aggregator, RSS feed to post, etc.

 WPeMatico